 I’m always asked for tips for traveling with kids – advice to make family travel easier.
 There are a lot of little things we do, like booking early flights, using packing cubes, and redeeming miles to upgrade as often as possible.
 But there’s one big thing we do, and it’s my number one tip for traveling families:

-Make travel all about the kids
+We make travel all about the kids.

 To me this is obvious – when a trip is designed around the kids, they’re going to be happier, we (the parents) will be happier, and the trip will be more successful…even when things don’t go perfectly.
 But I frequently see people doing the opposite.